-Tectonic position: The NW.
-Bac Bo has the varied time and spatial characteristics during various tectonic cycles.
-On the Upper Paleozoic - Lower Mesozoic structural framework, it is the intersection of a lot of geomassifs (aged from Archean - Paleozoic) and the inter - block basins.
-Here the positive structures include the SW margins of the Hoa Nam landmass, the NW. part of Ma River Landmass, and the west is the Lai Chau Landmass.
+The NW Bac Bo has the varied time and spatial characteristics during various tectonic cycles.
+On the Upper Paleozoic - Lower Mesozoic structural framework, it is the intersection of a lot of geomassifs (aged from Archean - Paleozoic) and interblock basins.
+Here the positive structures include the SW margins of the Hoa Nam landmass in the NW part of Ma River Landmass, and the west is the Lai Chau Landmass.
 The negative structures include the Da River and Sam Nua basins.
-During this time the NW.
-Bac Bo is in the rifting dynamics and is a marginal sea with several narrow depositional depressions striking in NW - SE direction among the primitive landmasses.
-In Jurassic, most NW. become mainland, existing only a few narrow troughs containing the coarse sediments and the latterly Cretaceous extrusive.
+During this time the NW Bac Bo is in the rifting dynamics and is a marginal sea with several narrow depositional depressions striking in NW - SE direction among the primitive landmasses.
+In Jurassic, most NW become mainland, existing only a few narrow troughs containing the coarse sediments and the latterly Cretaceous extrusive.
 In this stage the geomasses are attached into each other to form a plate and are connected to Eurasian plate (Le Nhu Lai, 1995).